 - Neurological disabilities (e.g., acquired a brain injury, attention-deficit/hyperactivity disorder, autism spectrum disorder or learning disability).

-Should I provide accommodation upon request even if a student hasn’t provided a Notification of Accommodation?
+Should I provide academic accommodations upon request even if a student hasn’t provided a Notification of Accommodation letter?

 You can only provide the same provision you would any other student in your course and make the student aware of Accessibility Services.